jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Summary of Changes from RFC 8446

 A new structure is introduced of KeyShareEntryPQC along with modifications of existing structures including KeyShareEntry, NamedGroup, Extension, ExtensionType, KeyShareClientHello, and KeyShareServerHello.
-Adding a new ExtensionType of "key_share_pqc" allows for the addition of this new structure of KeyShareEntryPQC, which is based on the existing KeyShareEntry, but "key_exchange" has been expanded and select statements are added to both structures which depend on the NamedGroup.group being called in a TLS connection for key exchange.
+Adding a new ExtensionType of "key_share_pqc" allows for the addition of this new structure of KeyShareEntryPQC, which is based on the existing KeyShareEntry, but "key_exchange" has been expanded and select statements are added to both structures which depend on the KeyShareEntry.group or KeyShareEntryPQC.group being called in a TLS connection for key exchange.
 This new KeyShareEntryPQC will now also appear in existing structures of KeyShareClientHello and KeyShareServerHello.
 Thus, the "extension_data" is expanded in the existing Extension structure.

 # Security Considerations